 Working in Traditional Chinese Medicine & 5 Element Acupuncture since 2007

-First and foremost, I feel very fortunate to be in a profession that I find incredibly interesting and extremely rewarding.
-There’s nothing more refreshing or satisfying knowing that my acupuncture treatments are helping to transform many peoples’ lives so that they can lead a rich and nourishing life.
+First and foremost, I feel very fortunate to be in a profession that I feel passionate about.
+There’s nothing more refreshing or satisfying knowing that my acupuncture treatments are helping people to lead a rich and nourishing life.

-As my knowledge and skills surrounding traditional Chinese medicine continue to grow, so does my confidence and passion, where I always seek to offer thorough, authentic acupuncture treatments in Leicester.
+As my knowledge and skills surrounding traditional Chinese medicine continue to grow, so does my confidence, where I always seek to offer thorough, authentic acupuncture treatments in Leicester.

 My techniques are based on 2,000-year-old principles that focus on uncovering the root cause of a complaint to help restore balance in the body.

-I love and appreciate the breadth of this age-old medicine.
-I recognise that two people with the same conventional diagnosis will require different acupuncture treatments, as we are all so unique in the way we manifest symptoms or develop an illness or disease.
+I love and appreciate the breadth of this age-old medicine and recognise that two people with the same conventional diagnosis will require different acupuncture treatments.
+We are simply all unique in the way we manifest symptoms or develop an illness or disease.

-Along with acupuncture, I also encourage all patients to complement their treatments with lifestyle changes, such as yoga, tai chi and meditation, healthy nutrition, basic Western exercise or anything else that nourishes body and soul.
+Along with acupuncture, I encourage all patients to complement their treatments with lifestyle changes, such as yoga, tai chi and meditation, healthy nutrition or anything else that nourishes body and soul.

-My interest in complementary healthcare developed after working as a personal trainer at Matt Roberts Personal Training in London.
+My interest in complementary healthcare started after working as a personal trainer at Matt Roberts Personal Training in London.
 This career path sparked off my appreciation for Western exercise and holistic nutrition.

 My knowledge of the medicinal qualities of food continues to grow with a strong passion for Chinese nutritional therapy.
 This is a very natural way of eating following the laws of nature.
 All of my nutritional advice is based on this authentic approach because I recognise that good quality food is an important form of natural medicine.